GDharan10/Dataset18_HR-Analytics_/README.md

 2. Navigate to the project directory: `cd hr-promotion-predictive-analytics`
 3. Install the required dependencies: `pip install -r requirements.txt`
 4. Explore the Jupyter notebooks in the `notebooks/` directory to understand the analysis and modeling process.
-5. Use the provided Python scripts in the `src/` directory for data preprocessing, model training, and evaluation.
-6. Deploy the trained model as necessary for predicting promotion likelihood for new data.
+5. Deploy the trained model as necessary for predicting promotion likelihood for new data.